jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 54: 9/14/2018
 Made some good progress on 6.00.1x - almost done with Week 3.
 Last thing I need to do is finish guessing exercise for secret number

+### Day 55: 9/16/2018
+Worked on 6.00.1x - finished exercises and videos for Week 2.
+Next up is pset2.
+Also started working on next fCC project but realized I need to migrate @gatsbyjs site from v1 to v2